-Check it out!
-The coming weeks will bring two must-catch events: Cuban funk musician Cimafunk in concert at Tropicalia Lounge Thursday, March 28, and film screenings with Cuban visionaries at Landmark E Street Cinema Wednesday, April 3.
-Details for both in the events section below, including *** opportunities for VIP access and sponsorship *** for the Cimafunk concert!
+Second, for those of you in or near Washington, DC, SAVE THE DATE(S) for two events you DON’T. WANT.
+TO.
+MISS: Cuban funk musician Cimafunk in concert at Tropicalia Lounge Thursday, March 28, and film screenings with Cuban visionaries at Landmark E Street Cinema Wednesday, April 3.
+Details for both in the events section below.

 This week, in Cuba news…

 On Monday, U.S. Secretary of State, Mike Pompeo announced that the Trump Administration will allow a partial implementation of Title III of the 1996 Helms-Burton Act.
 As we reported last week, Title III of the 1996 Helms-Burton Act (also known as the LIBERTAD Act) allows lawsuits against entities “trafficking” in properties confiscated by the Cuban government in the 1960s.
 However, the provision has never entered into force because each administration since the enactment of Helms-Burton has elected to waive implementation.

 On Monday, a State Department statement said that the administration would provide a suspension of Title III for 30 days, except for actions against Cuban entities included in the List of Restricted Entities and Subentitites Associated With Cuba as of November 15, 2018.
 The statement added that such action “is necessary to the national interests of the U.S. and will expedite a transition to democracy in Cuba.”

 According to Reuters, lawsuits against Cuban entities included in the List will be permitted beginning on March 19, and the 30-day extension of the waiver for other entities will be in place until April 17.
 Sen. Marco Rubio (FL) said on Twitter that this action would be the “first in a series of steps” against the Cuban government.